marceline-vq/preact-boilerplate/README.md

 ## Quick Boilerplate Overview

-- The initial run will display the iPhone version (iPhone 6/7 Plus screen size); however if you add "/ipad" to the url bar, you can view the iPad version (iPad Air screen size).
+- The initial run will display the iPhone version (iPhone 6/7 Plus screen size); however, if you modify the path on the url bar by adding "/ipad", you can view the tablet version (iPad Air screen size).

 - The CSS pre-processor in use is Less.
 You don't have to worry about the syntax and just write in normal CSS as there are helper modules to assist you (located in `style/helpers`).